thalissa/swn/README.md

 #### 0.1.12 (Styling Fixes Update)
 * Added comments to the style sheets and better organized them while I did that.
 * Made the pages that needed styling have them (Example: You can read the equipment list now!)

-#### 0.1.11 (Documentation Here Update)
-* Cleaned up documentation around the files and learned I use the word "various" too much.
-* Fixed item sheets so that they properly prepare and update data again, and fixed a styling edit.
-* Removed attributes section from item sheets; appropriate fields will be added later.

 For additional changelog notes, see [CHANGELOG.md](https://github.com/thalissa/swn/blob/main/CHANGELOG.md)